-- 12.3 In addition to the precept allocation, it is also proposed to increase the fees payable to external residential care providers by 8.74%.
-This has taken into consideration the increase in the National Living Wage, general inflation and the reversal of the increase in National Insurance. - 12.4 To implement this as a fee uplift, the additional cost in 2023/24 is as follows: - £0.709m increase in Older Peoples Residential care - £0.232m increase in Older Peoples Residential care for Dementia - £0.122m increase in Older Peoples Nursing home - £1.063m Total Funding - 12.5 In addition, it is also proposed that Homecare providers are paid an additional £1 per hour in 2023/24.
-This has an estimated cost of £0.432m across all client groups. - 12.6 The remaining funding of £0.383m will be retained for individually negotiated uplifts relating to providers of care for working age adults.
+National Living Wage, general inflation and the reversal of the increase in National Insurance would have the following financial implication:

+- 12.4 To implement this as a fee uplift, the additional cost in 2023/24 is as follows: - £0.709m increase in Older Peoples Residential care - £0.232m increase in Older Peoples Residential care for Dementia - £0.122m increase in Older Peoples Nursing home - £1.063m Total Funding - 12.5 In addition, a £1 increase in the hourly rate to Homecare providers would have an estimated cost of £0.432m across all client groups. - 12.6 A further £0.383m of funding would need to be retained for individually negotiated uplifts relating to providers of care for working age adults.
 These are individually agreed costs, demanding on the complexity and requirements of the service user.